top of page

 1 star for the dedicated service of the LSI who put forth an insurmountable amount of time maintaining the ballpark and keeping it up to code for various baseball games throughout the season.
 Since its inception in 1988, the organization has raised over $100,000 for stadium improvements and renovations.
 Without their support, the stadium may only exist in both memory and photographs

-2 stars for some of the lore that exists at the ballpark that includes a beagle buried underneath the third base area and the home run that cleared the centerfield fence by Alex Sabo.
+2 stars for some of the lore that exists at the ballpark including a beagle buried underneath the third base area and the home run that cleared the centerfield fence by Alex Sabo.

 3 stars for the original wooden seats that provide a surprising comfort 85 years after they were installed inside the park.
 Sorry, the seats do not provide cup holders.

-4 stars for the giant sloping hill in center field that also creates a topic of conversations during the game, usually a 7-inning affair.
+4 stars for the giant sloping hill in center field that also creates a topic of conversation during the game, usually a 7-inning affair.

 The park receives a final point for old photos and news clippings found throughout the stadium.
 There is a lot of history here and sometimes finding it online is not that easy, thankfully there are a lot of facts and figures about Athletic Park, the Chaska Cubs, and other ball clubs who have played here.